Hawaii to lift strict travel requirements this month

 The state’s mask mandate will remain in place, and Ige said that officials are “watching disease activity closely across the state, the country, and globally, and we will adjust accordingly to keep our entire community healthy.”
 Hawaii is the only state that has yet to drop a statewide indoor mask mandate.

 The Safe Travels program started in October 2020 and required testing and other steps to enter the popular destination.
 Lt.
 Gov. Josh Green (D) told The Washington Post in February that officials were considering eliminating all entry restrictions by spring, in the absence of any additional coronavirus surges.
-New cases in the state have trended downward after a spike caused by the highly contagious omicron variant.
+New cases in the state have trended downward after a spike caused by the highly contagious omicron variant of the novel coronavirus.

-Last year, officials had said Hawaii would lift travel restrictions after the state was 70 percent vaccinated, but omicron derailed that.
-According to tracking data compiled by The Washington Post through Wednesday, 77.2 percent of the state’s population is fully vaccinated.
+Last year, officials had said Hawaii would lift travel restrictions after the state was 70 percent vaccinated, but omicron derailed that plan.
+According to tracking data compiled by The Washington Post through Wednesday, 77.2 percent of the state’s population has been fully vaccinated.

-At one point during the surge, Ige said the state was considering a booster shot requirement for vaccinated visitors, but he nixed the idea last month.
+At one point during the surge, Ige said the state was considering a booster shot requirement for vaccinated visitors, but he dropped the idea last month.

 American visitors have flocked to Hawaii during the pandemic, and the state’s economy depends heavily on tourism.
-Green told The Post last month that tourism was around 30 to 40 percent below numbers in 2019, but it had almost returned to the baseline before the omicron wave hit.
+Green told The Post last month that tourism was around 30 to 40 percent below numbers in 2019 but that it had almost returned to the baseline before the omicron wave hit.